retrorich75/myradio/README.md

 ## DESCRIPTION

-A highly configurable alarm clock with support for playing audio files from your filesystem and weather forecast from forecast.io.
+A highly configurable alarm clock with support for playing audio files from your filesystem and weather forecast from DarkSky.net (previously forecast.io).
 All works without X - framebuffer is enough.

-Currently it works well with a raspberry and the new released [7 inch touch display](https://www.raspberrypi.org/products/raspberry-pi-touch-display/) - [more information](https://www.raspberrypi.org/blog/the-eagerly-awaited-raspberry-pi-display/).
+Currently it works well with a Raspberry Pi 3 and the official [7 inch touch display](https://www.raspberrypi.org/products/raspberry-pi-touch-display/) - [more information](https://www.raspberrypi.org/blog/the-eagerly-awaited-raspberry-pi-display/).
 Backlight control works with some flaws - see [KNOWN ISSUES].

 You can configure which KV-screens you want to see [CONFIGURATION].
-It may be possible, that a screen references another - e.g. 'player' has a link to 'alarm' (alarm settings).
+It may be possible, that a screen references another - for example the 'player' has a link to 'alarm' screen (alarm settings).

 The player works file-based - one reason, why i developed `myradio`.
-Support of filetypes depends on gstreamer and his plugins (the second reason).
+Support of filetypes depends on gstreamer and it's plugins (the second reason).

 Until now there are five screens:

   * Player: Main screen with audio player, digital clock, complete alarm view
   * Clock: Analog clock with remaining sleep time
   * Alarm: Alarm settings (two alarms)
-  * Weather: Hourly weather forecast for today and tomorrow - powered by [forecast.io](http://forecast.io) - if you get an [apikey](https://developer.forecast.io)
+  * Weather: Hourly weather forecast for today and tomorrow - powered by [DarkSky.net](http://DarkSky.net) - if you get an [apikey](https://developer.darksky.net)
   * System: The possibility to reboot/shutdown and update 'myradio' (using git)

 ## SCREENSHOTS